sitronlabs/ESPHome-Electric-Heater-Pilot/README.md

 ### Device Not Connecting to Wi-Fi

-- Check credentials in `secrets.yaml`
-- Use the fallback hotspot to reconfigure
+- Use the fallback hotspot to reconfigure Wi-Fi credentials
 - Verify Wi-Fi signal strength at installation location

 ### Temperature Readings Incorrect